sseefried/inequality-denotational-hardware/Inequality.lagda.md

 Computing inequality for a unary representation is expensive.
-An inspection of `ℕ≤` reveals that `min (m , n)` steps are required to compute `m ℕ≤ n`.
+An inspection of `ℕ≤` reveals that `min (m , n)` steps are required to compute `ℕ≤ (m,  n)`.
 We can improve the performance by attempting to derive an algorithm that works on a representation of numbers in a _positional_ number system.